a1spark/a1spark.github.io/README.md

 <hr>
 <h2>About This Site</h2>
-<p>This page is where I'll practice the basics of HTML as I learn.
+<p>This page is where I'll practice the basics of HTML, CSS and Javascript as I learn.
 Expect simple updates as I get more comfortable adding new features.</p>

 </body>